 It’s not every day a budding music star performs inside a record store, but it used to happen all the time at Easy Street Records in Queen Anne.
 The keywords there are “used to.”
-Unfortunately, Easy Street Records was forced out of its location by increasing rent, and there’s a bank in its place now.
-Easy Street hosted several artists before they were bumped, including the soulful Allen Stone.
+Unfortunately, Easy Street Records was forced out of its location by increasing rent, and there is a bank in its place now.
+Easy Street on Queen Anne hosted several artists before they were bumped, including the soulful Allen Stone.

 Allen Stone is the only performer Tove and I saw at Easy Street Records.
 Unfortunately, we weren’t living in the city when most of the concerts were happening.
 The one and only show we watched there was awesome though.
 Yes, it was strange to be rocking out next to racks of CDs and vinyls.
 Yes, it was packed.
 And yes, it was hot.
 But no matter where you were in the building, you were up-close and personal with the band.